Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The recent ordinance of the Court of Cassation, n.
-25353 of 2024, provides an important opportunity for reflection on the criteria for awarding divorce alimony.
-In this case, the Court addressed issues related to the applicability of Swiss law regarding divorce alimony, highlighting the need for a careful assessment of the economic and personal conditions of the involved spouses.
+The recent order of the Court of Cassation, No. 25353 of 2024, offers an important opportunity for reflection on the criteria for awarding the divorce allowance.
+In this case, the Court addressed issues relating to the applicability of Swiss law on divorce allowances, highlighting the need for careful assessment of the economic and personal conditions of the spouses involved.

 The Context of the Ruling

-The case originates from a dispute between A.A. and B.B., in which the Court of Pesaro had initially established a divorce alimony of 10,000 euros per month in favor of B.B.
-However, the Court of Appeal of Ancona, partially accepting B.B.'s appeal, reviewed the amount of the alimony, raising it to 19,000 euros per month, after considering various factors including the duration of the marriage and the economic conditions of the parties.
+The case originated from a dispute between A.A. and B.B., in which the Court of Pesaro had initially set a divorce allowance of 10,000 euros per month in favor of B.B.
+However, the Court of Appeal of Ancona, partially upholding B.B.'s appeal, revised the amount of the allowance, bringing it to 19,000 euros per month, after considering various factors including the duration of the marriage and the economic conditions of the parties.

-The Court stated that divorce alimony has an assistive, compensatory, and equalizing function, requiring an assessment of the inadequacy of the applicant's means.
+The Court affirmed that the divorce allowance has an assistential, compensatory, and equitable function, requiring an assessment of the inadequacy of the applicant's means.

 The Issue of Jurisdiction and Applicable Law

 A crucial aspect of the ruling is the issue of jurisdiction.
-The Court confirmed that, although the marriage was contracted in Switzerland, Italian jurisdiction was applicable for requests related to divorce alimony.
-This was established based on art.
-31 of law n.
-218/1995, which allows the application of common law to spouses in matters of divorce.
+The Court confirmed that, despite the marriage having been contracted in Switzerland, Italian jurisdiction was applicable to claims relating to the divorce allowance.
+This was established based on Article 31 of Law No. 218/1995, which allows for the application of common law to spouses in matters of divorce.

-The Court referred to art.
-125 of the Swiss Civil Code, highlighting that to determine divorce alimony, various parameters must be considered, including:
+The Court referred to Article 125 of the Swiss Civil Code, highlighting that to determine the divorce allowance, various parameters must be considered, including:

 • Duration of the marriage